Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/utilities.md

 ---
 category: 5.
 Reference
 order: 1
 title: Utilities
+description: Utilities are packages for VVV that install system level functionality.
+The core utilities package installs phpMyAdmin, webgrind, and other versions of PHP.
 permalink: /docs/en-US/utilities/
 ---

 Utilities are packages for VVV that install system level functionality.
 For example, a core utilities package is provided by default.
-This default utility can install phpmyadmin, webgrind, and other versions of PHP.
+This default utility can install phpMyAdmin, webgrind, and other versions of PHP.

 Here are the default utilities as they would be defined in `vvv-custom.yml` in full: